tgfrerer/island/README.md

 * Load and Save **OpenEXR** images, in 16bit float, 32bit float variants via the core `le_exr` module

-* **2D drawing context**: Draw thick lines and curves using `le_path`, which specialises in 2D meshes.
-This module implements a useful subset of the SVG command palette, and includes some extras like for example a command to smoothen open or closed Bézier curves by applying the [Hobby algorithm][hobby].
-Thick Bézier curves are drawn using [an algorithm after T. F. Hain][hain].
+* **2D paths**: operate with curves using `le_path`, which
+  includes a useful subset of the SVG command palette, and includes some extras, like functions to smoothen open or closed Bézier curves by applying the [Hobby algorithm][hobby], or by using natural cubic splines.

+* **2D drawing** draw fully GPU accelerated thick 2d curves with transparency, fills, gradients even, thanks to [vello shaders][link-vello-shaders], which form the core of `le_2d`.

 * **Job-system**: Cooperatively parallel workloads can be implemented using the `le_jobs` module, which implements a job system using coroutine-like fibers.
 Both backend and render modules are designed to minimise resource contention.

 * **GPU ray tracing** Island supports RTX via the *Khronos Vulkan raytracing extensions*.
 Creating acceleration structures and shader